-JOHN EDMUNDS SCHOLARSHIP honors Dr. John B. Edmunds, Jr. This annual award will be given to a student junior or higher standing, minimum 3.5 GPA, resident of the Upstate of South Carolina, declared major in Social and Behavioral Sciences, and plans to pursue graduate studies in a SPCH discipline (includes law and medicine).
-A 1,500 word essay is required.
+DR. JOHN B. EDMUNDS, JR. SCHOLARSHIP provides financial assistance to a student junior or senior with a minimum 3.5 GPA, a resident of the Upstate of South Carolina, declared major in the College of Arts, Humanities, and Social Sciences related to Social or Behavioral Sciences, and plans to pursue graduate studies in a SPCH discipline (includes law and medicine).
+A 1,500-word essay is required on how the applicant's intended graduate study will prepare them for their chosen career.
+This scholarship awards up to \$1,000 per year.